Supreme Court Rules Table of Contents

 (2) Fees.
 Maximum compensation is limited as follows:

-(a) Time properly chargeable to case: $60 per hour.
+(a) Time properly chargeable to case: $100 per hour for major crime cases (capital murder, homicide, aggravated felonious sexual assault, felonious sexual assault and first degree assault) and $60 per hour for all other cases.
 The paralegal hourly rate shall not exceed $35.00 and shall be included with fees of counsel for the purposes of determining the maximum fee on any case.
 Travel time to and from meetings with an incarcerated defendant shall be compensable; otherwise, travel time is not a compensable event unless expressly authorized by the court in advance for exceptional circumstances.

 (b) Maximum fee for misdemeanors: $1,400.